 A solar water heating system using evacuated tubes installed at the George Washington University in Washington, DC (Photo courtesy of Skyline Innovations)

 Solar heating & cooling (SHC) technologies collect the thermal energy from the sun and use this heat to provide hot water, space heating, cooling, and pool heating for residential, commercial, and industrial applications.
 These technologies displace the need to use electricity or natural gas.
 Today, Americans across the country are at work manufacturing and installing solar heating and cooling systems that significantly reduce our dependence on imported fuels.
 We need smart policies to expand this fast‐growing, job‐producing sector.

 The U.S. Solar Heating & Cooling Alliance is a division of SEIA focused on growing the solar heating & cooling market through reducing barriers and advocating for policies on the federal, state, and local levels.
 To learn more about the SHC Alliance, click here.

 Did You Know?
 Solar Heating & Cooling Fast Facts

-- Solar water heating systems are affordable for families.
-The return on investment can be as little as 3-6 years, the lowest of any solar technology.
+- Solar heating systems are affordable for families.
+The return on investment can be as little as 3-6 years.
 Commercial systems help companies reduce and manage their energy bills, managing long-term costs.
 Meanwhile, fossil fuel prices fluctuate considerably and are expected to rise significantly over the next decade.

 - Water heating, space heating, and space cooling accounted for 72 percent of the energy used in an average household in the U.S. in 2010 ‐ representing a huge market potential for solar heating and cooling technologies!